-Management shall engage broadly to develop a pool of interested potential candidates meeting the skills, expertise, personal qualities and diversity requirements for both the Board and the Committee appointments.
+Management shall engage broadly to develop a pool of interested potential candidates meeting the skills, expertise, personal qualities, diversity requirements, age and culture background for both the Board and the Committee appointments.

 The NRC evaluates and matches the criteria of the candidate, and will consider diversity, including gender, where appropriate, and recommends to the Board for appointment.